unemil/logger/README.md

-Logger implementation using only the standard library.
+Structured logger implementation using only the standard library.

 ## Install